 NOTE: Before the felling cut is complete, drive wedges to open up the cut when necessary to control the direction of fall.
-Use wood, plastic or light alloy wedges but never steel or iron, to avoid kickback and chain damage.
+Use wood or plastic wedges but never metal, to avoid kickback and chain damage.

 - e.
-Be alert for signs that the tree is ready to fall: - 1.) cracking sounds - 2.) widening of the felling cut - 3.) movement in the upper branches. - f.
-As the tree starts to fall, stop the saw; put it down, and get away quickly on your planned retreat path. - g.
+Be alert for signs that the tree is ready to fall: - 1.) cracking sounds - 2.) widening of the felling-cut - 3.) movement in the upper branches. - As the tree starts to fall, stop the saw; put it down, and get away quickly on your planned retreat path. - g.
 Be extremely cautious with partially fallen trees that may be poorly supported.
-When a tree doesn't fail completely, set the saw aside and pull down the tree with a cable winch, block and tackle or tractor.
-Do not cut it down with your saw to avoid injury.
+When a tree doesn't fall completely, set the saw aside and pull down the tree with a cable winch, block and tackle or tractor.
+To avoid injury, do not cut down a partially fallen tree with your saw.